pastaq/Acer-Ryzen-Helios-AC-Fix/README.md

 # amdgpu-powersave

 ## Purpose
-Acer Predator Helios 500 Ryzen edition notebooks do not detect the AC adapter as being plugged in, forcing the system into a low power state and robbing performance from the system.
+Acer Predator Helios 500 Ryzen edition notebooks do not detect the AC adapter as being plugged in in Linux, forcing the system into a low power state and robbing performance from the system.
 This workaround sets the GPU to increased clocks on login to improve performance.

 ## Installation